VIRiONT-network/VIRiONT_paper/README.md

 # Pipeline ouputs

-All pipeline output are stored in the choosen path (see below).For each analysis, the following output are produced:
+All pipeline outputs are stored in the choosen path (see below).For each analysis, the following output are produced for both BM and MI analysis:

 **00_SUPDATA/BD** folder, containing the database built using blast and individual reference sequences.
 **01_MERGED** folder, containing merged fastq.
 **02_TRIMMED** folder, containing trimmed fastq by NanoFilt with the given parameters.
 **03_DEHOSTING** folder, containing dehosted (non human) bam.
-**04_BLASTN_ANALYSIS** folder, containing the blastn analysis using R, including the list of reads matching with the best reference, with barplot of reference repartition for each barcode.
+**04_BLASTN_ANALYSIS** folder, containing the blastn analysis results, including the list of reads matching with the best reference, with barplot of reference repartition for each barcode.
-**05_BESTREF_FILTERED** folder, containing fastq with read corresponding with best reference only using seqkit.
+**05_REFFILTERED** folder, containing fastq with read corresponding with the corresponding matching references.
-BAM folder, containing sorted and indexed bam from each filtered fastq, and mapped on their respecting best matching reference.
 **06_BAM** folder, containing bam aligned on the best reference.
 **07_COVERAGE** folder, containing coverage table from each bam using bedtools, and coverage plots compiled into one pdf.
 **08_VCF** folder, containing mpileup and variant calling results.
 **09_CONSENSUS** folder, containing consensus sequences generated by a custom perl script.
-**10_QC_ANALYSIS** folder, containing usefull read metrics at several pipeline steps.
+**10_QC_ANALYSIS** folder, containing usefull read metrics at several pipeline steps and consensus phylogenetic tree.

 # Input and configuration